top of page

 Implementation of change

-HOPS will review this policy inline with any legislative changes and make relevant changes where necessary.
-The current version of this policy is available to all parties working with and for HOPS via The Gateway, shared files’.
+HOPS will review this policy in line with any legislative changes and make relevant changes where necessary.
+The current version of this policy is available to all parties working with and for HOPS via The Gateway, ‘shared files’.

 Contact details